Modern Wine Cellar Design Created Using Metal Wine Pegs, Elegant Glass Enclosure, and Dramatic Lighting

 Steve and his team installed metal wine racks from Wine Cellar Designers Group.
 The metal wine pegs are triple deep to maximize the storage capacity of the wine closet.
 Two pegs can hold three bottles horizontally, showing the labels for convenience in browsing.

-This modern wine cellar design stands out because the bottles appear to float in the air.
+This modern wine wall design stands out because the bottles appear to float in the air.
 It also creates a minimalist appeal, complementing the existing décor of the home.
 The wine pegs have a glossy finish reflecting light back to the wine bottles.

 The two large panels consisting of metal wine pegs are separated by a vertical shelf for serving wines or display accouterments or art pieces.
 To add style and functionality to the racking, Coastal Custom Wine Cellars included wooden shelves at the bottom section.
 There are horizontal bins for alcohol and champagne bottles on both sides of the shelves.
 There are also openings for storing wooden cases and wine cellar accessories.
 The center of bottom racking consists of self-closing cabinets and drawers.